 Hofmeister pulls out her measuring stick and takes a read of the size of the octopus’s mantle.
 Then she checks for any physical damage; tentacle R2 is missing its tip, but it will regrow.
 Last, she sexes the octopus and estimates her to be six months old.
 By year’s end, she’ll double in size.
 “Don’t ink, don’t ink, don’t ink,” Hofmeister mutters as she returns the animal back to the bucket of water.

-our boat is harbor-bound, speeding over dark blue waters.
+By mid-afternoon, our boat is harbor-bound, speeding over dark blue waters.
 The clouds that hung low throughout the morning have dissipated, and the mansions of San Diego loom large above the shoreline.
 Mitt Romney has a $12 million beachfront vacation home here, not far from John McCain’s $1 million luxury condo.